Understanding Freedom Debt Relief Process

 Eligibility Criteria

-To qualify for the program, individuals must have at least $7,500 in unsecured debt.
-This includes credit card debt, medical bills, and personal loans.
-Clients need to demonstrate financial hardship.
+To qualify for the program, individuals must have at least $7,500 in unsecured debt, including credit card debt, medical bills, and personal loans.
+Clients must also demonstrate financial hardship.

 Settlement Process